 After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided topic for each discussion.
-Each thread is to be 400 words and demonstrate course-related knowledge.
+Each thread is to be 300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 colleagues’ threads.
 Each reply must be 150 words.
+(CLO: A, B)

-The candidate will write four journal critiques of 5 articles each.
-The first critique will address articles in the general category of the integration of multimedia in a learning technology environment.
+The candidate will write four journal critiques that compares and contrasts four published studies in multimedia.
+The first critique will address studies in the general category of the integration of multimedia in a learning technology environment.
 The second critique will address studies that deal with either the “multimedia principle” or the “contiguity principle” found in Clark and Mayer.
 The third critique will address studies that deal with either the “modality principle” or the “redundancy principle” found in Clark and Mayer.
 The final critique will address the proper assessment of multimedia as used in learning environments.
-Each of these four journal critiques must be at least 4-6 pages in addition to the title and reference pages.
+The length of each of these four journal critiques is 6-8 pages excluding the title and reference pages.
 The critique must be submitted as a Word document in current APA format, however, an abstract is not required.
+(CLO: B)

-The candidate will write a paper regarding the application of a particular application of multimedia (i.e. graphics, audio, video, virtual reality, etc.) in a learning environment including the development of a pedagogically sound plan of a 10 minute lesson.
-Included must be the proper methodology of assessment of that particular media.
-The paper will be 10–12 pages not including the title, abstract and reference pages and be supported by at least 10 scholarly sources.
-Sources dealing with educational technology should be within 5 years.
+The candidate will write a paper on one of the issues regarding the use of multimedia in an educational setting.
+Choose a narrow focus that emerged from the readings and preparation for the four Journal Critique Assignments.
+The research support for this paper is primarily from these critiques.
+The paper will be 10–12 pages excluding the title, abstract, and reference pages and be supported by at least 10 scholarly sources.
+Sources dealing with educational technology and multimedia should be within 5 years.
 The paper must be submitted as a Word document in current APA format.
+(CLO: A, B, C)

 Research Project: Presentation Assignment